mistakia/nano-node-light/readme.md

 # About

 #### This is a Light Nano Node implementation made for Wallets, Exchanges and other services.
-This Node has been built to be compatbile with the official reference implementation of Nano.
+This Node has been built to be compatible with the official reference implementation of Nano.

 # Donations